Type: Moving Magnet (MM)

 Note that the above assumes a phono-cable capacitance of 125pF for the Technics SL1200 Mk5.
 This value may be higher (likely) or lower for other turntables.
 Typically, a value in the range 150-200pF is assumed.

 In the £30-40 price range, there is little competition for the AT95E from other cartridges with elliptical styli, but it just so happens that this cartridge gives excellent value for money.
-Depending on personal taste, if you are content with the AT95E, you may need to significantly increase your budget before finding a suitable upgrade.
+Depending on personal taste, if you are content with the AT95E, finding a suitable upgrade may be a tricky decision.

 Looking a bit further up Audio Technica’s cartridge range, a few years ago I acquired a used AT100E, which has a finer elliptical stylus than the AT95E and is a lighter tracker.
 I briefly compared the two.
 The AT100E is certainly more focused than the AT95E right across the frequency range, with a firmer bass and a sharper treble, uncovering noticeably more detail.
 It is also more dynamic.
 I found the AT100E to be a very entertaining cartridge, having the wow-factor that the AT95E lacks.
 But this is where taste comes in, as I can imagine some people preferring the AT95E for its more gentle, easy-going character.
-It is worth noting that the AT100E has since been replaced by the significantly more expensive and (in my opinion) inferior AT-VM520EB, which is almost three times the price of the AT95E.
+It is worth noting that the AT100E has since been replaced by the significantly more expensive and (in my opinion) inferior AT-VM520EB.

 It should be noted that a special stylus with a finer elliptical profile is available for the AT95E, with part number ATN95EX.
 More importantly, Audio Technica have recently superseded the AT95E with the AT-VM95E, part of the range of AT-VM95 cartridges.
 This new incarnation has a finer elliptical stylus than the original, as well as other enhancements in a revised cartridge body for a slightly larger outlay of £44.
 However, the two cartridges are sonically quite different, with the AT-VM95E having a fuller, more dynamic sound, but lacking the charm of the AT95E.
 The AT-VM95 body also provides the opportunity to upgrade the stylus to more exotic profiles, providing a more scalable option than the AT95E.